MicroEJ/docs/Tutorials/gettingstarted/Step10.rst

       /fonts/NewFont.ejf

-Adding the font to a Label
+Adding the Font to a Label
 --------------------------

 -  To add the font, you must change the font in the StyleSheet